lseek-versent/azure-auth-proxy/README.md

-# A web app to authenticate services against Azure AD
+# A web app to authenticate services against some SAML backends

+Currently known backends are:

+* Azure AD
+* Ping ID

 ## Building